na-na-hi/renget/archive/mhamp.md

 Minnie watches incredibly sappy romance movies which has led to a somewhat distorted view of relationships in general, in other words she is down bad
 21.
 Minnie is in tennis but only sometimes shows, she mainly helps out with Shiketsu's International Connections association which is like an overarching body that manages exchange students
+23.
+If it comes in ticket form she'll put it on bobby's desk if not she'll find a way to dump all of it on him anonymously and then spend the next few months glancing over her shoulder in the hope that he realizes its her
+26.
+When Minnie was very young she was suddenly kicked out of her friend group which then turned on her for seemingly no reason.
+(Her next friend group was the clique.)
+This incident left her with a deep rooted fear of the same thing happening again which is why she usually goes with the flow within the clique.
+But on the flip side she has very stringent criteria for who she interacts with because she doesn't want to befriend someone and then suddenly find something about them that she dislikes.
+She'd rather have four close friends than a wide circle of acquaintances.
+Anyway if the clique suddenly turned on her she'd probably self-destruct.
 35.
-Bobby but onesided cos shes trying to get him to notice her
+Bobby but onesided cos shes trying to get him to notice her 48.
+There is no problem that cannot be solved with sufficient electricity
 > Your Top Songs 20XX
 Lost In Japan - Shawn Mendes
 serotonin highs - Arden Jones, Allen Haley